w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 action that involves a dispatchable function is an [extrinsic](./learn-extrinsics.md).
 Extrinsics are calls coming from the _outside_ of the blockchain interface that (if successfully executed) invoke some changes in the _inside_ of the blockchain's state.
-An extrinsic is always directed to a specific function within a particular pallet (or module).
+An extrinsic is always directed to a specific function within a particular [pallet](../general/glossary.md#pallet).

 For example, the `balances.transferKeepAlive` extrinsic is directed to the `transferKeepAlive` function within the `balances` pallet.
 If successful, the execution of that function will transfer